-Great Lakes Unflavored Beef Gelatin is packed with glycine, rare in the modern human diet; n-acetyl-cysteine was demonstrated in the study above to slash acne by an equal 50% and it also works through glutathione synthesis.
+Great Lakes Pasture-Raised Gelatin is packed with glycine, rare in the modern human diet; n-acetyl-cysteine was demonstrated in the study above to slash acne by an equal 50% and it also works through glutathione synthesis.

 Raw milk and eggs are also terrific and are packed with other acne nutrients.
 Again, one dead easy strategy is to simply eat two Brazil nuts per day; this provides over 200% of the recommended daily allowance for selenium and many other acne benefits such as lowered inflammation.
-A good product is this 1 pound bag of Food To Live Organic Brazil Nuts.
+A good product is this bulk bag of Certified Organic Brazil Nuts.

 Good old vitamin C was demonstrated in one study to boost glutathione more effectively than silymarin.
 Vitamin C can also clear cortisol from your bloodstream and accelerate the healing of your old acne.
 Glutathione is a sulphurous compound, and eating sulphurous foods like garlic (terrific for acne in other ways) or onions or even plain old broccoli can provide the building blocks.